hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 ##### Configuring Rate Limits

-An example of an exchange implementing a this can be seen in the Ndax connector.
+An example of an exchange implementing this can be seen in the Ndax connector.

+Note

   All the rate limit are initialized in the `ndax_constants.py` file.